cadddr/mcloc/README.md

 - M toggles the highlight of the agent's actual position.
 - H slightly highlights the obstacles.
 - G toggles the grid outline (purely visual purpose).

+More to come (i.e. the promised sensor noise).